polhenarejos/pico-hsm/README.md

 | 4096 | 15 |

 ## Press-to-confirm button
-Raspberry Pico comes with the BOOTSEL button to load the firmware.
-When this firmware is running, the button can be used for other purposes.
-Pico HSM uses this button to confirm private/secret operations.
-This feature is optional and it shall be enabled.
-For more information, see [doc/extra_command.md](/doc/extra_command.md).
+The Raspberry Pico includes a BOOTSEL button used for loading firmware initially.
+Once the Pico HSM firmware is running, this button can be repurposed for additional functionalities.
+Specifically, the Pico HSM utilizes this button to confirm private and secret operations, a feature that is optional but highly recommended for enhanced security.

-With this feature enabled, everytime that a private/secret key is loaded, the Pico HSM awaits for the user confirmation by pressing the BOOTSEL button.
-The Led of the Pico HSM will remain almost illuminated, turning off quickly once a second, indicating that the user must press the button to confirm the operation.
-Otherwise, the Pico HSM waits indefinitely.
-See [Led blink](#press-to-confirm) for a picture of the blinking sequence.
-When in this mode, the Pico HSM sends periodic timeout commands to the host to do not trigger the timeout operation.
+When enabled, each time a private or secret key operation is initiated, the Pico HSM enters a waiting state where it awaits user confirmation by pressing the BOOTSEL button.
+During this waiting period, the Pico HSM's LED remains mostly illuminated but blinks off briefly every second, signaling to the user to press the button for confirmation.
+If no action is taken, the Pico HSM will continue to wait indefinitely.
+This operation mode includes periodic timeout commands sent to the host to prevent the session from timing out prematurely.

-This feature is an extra layer of security, as it requires the user intervention to sign or decrypt and it ensures that any application will use the Pico HSM without user awareness.
-However, it is not recommended for servers or other environments where operations are authomatized, since it requires a physical access to the Pico HSM to push the button.
+This feature adds an additional layer of security by requiring physical user intervention for sensitive operations such as signing or decrypting data.
+It mitigates risks associated with unauthorized applications or scripts using the Pico HSM without user awareness.
+However, it is not recommended for server environments or other automated settings where physical access to press the button may not be practical.

+For more details on configuring and using this feature, refer to the [doc/extra_command.md](/doc/extra_command.md) document.

 ## Led blink
 Pico HSM uses the led to indicate the current status.
 Four states are available:

 ### Press to confirm
 The Led is almost on all the time.
 It goes off for 100 miliseconds every second.